vruusmann/openscoring.io/_posts/2019-12-25-converting_sklearn_gridsearchcv_pipeline_pmml.md

 ---
 layout: post
-title: "Converting Scikit-Learn hyperparameter-tuned pipelines to PMML"
+title: "Converting Scikit-Learn GridSearchCV pipelines to PMML"
 author: vruusmann
-keywords: scikit-learn sklearn2pmml
+keywords: scikit-learn sklearn2pmml tuning
 ---

 The behaviour of Scikit-Learn estimators is controlled using hyperparameters.